hendrikb/ssl-expiry/README.md

 This tool has been developed and tested on Arch Linux.
 It is written entirely in bash and relies on fairly recent versions of the shell, openssl and [bc](https://www.gnu.org/software/bc/bc.html), sed and grep.
 In general, it might not work out of the box on operating systems other than GNU Linux.

+It will work without *bc* being installed.
+The third column with remaining days (default) or hours (`-H` or `--hours` parameter) is omitted then.
+On most Debian based distributions, you can install it easily with `sudo apt-get install bc` though.

 ## Installation

 Just clone this repository and run `ssl-expiry -h`.
 Optionally, you can use `make install` (which might need root privileges or `sudo`) to install the tool to `/usr/local/bin`.